 This three credit course will provide students with an opportunity to study business, economic, social and cultural ramifications of the European Economic and Monetary Union.
 This course includes lectures by professors from the University of Antwerp as well as corporate visits.
 In the past, corporate visits included Ford, KBC Bank, Chocolate Factory, and Nike as well as visits to the European Parliament and Commission in BrusselsStudents will also have a four day break to travel "on their own." ln the past, students have travelled to Rome, Munich, Madrid, Zurich, Salzburg, Barcelona, London.
 Anticipated cultural tours also include: Brugge, Ghent, Amsterdam and Paris.

-At least sophomore standing and enrolled in the College of Business
+- Sophomore standing or higher and enrolled in the College of Business

-Students are responsible for arriving in Antwerp, Belgium on their own; program airfare is NOT included in the $3725 program cost.
-In November, students will be provided with flight information guidelines.
+Students are responsible for arriving in Antwerp, Belgium on their own; program airfare is NOT included in the $3,288 program cost.

 Belgium’s second city and biggest port is Antwerp (Antwerpen/Anvers in Dutch/French) and wiithout a doubt, this charming city is the country’s capital of cool.
 It's long been a powerful magnet for everyone from fashion moguls and club queens to art lovers and diamond dealers.
 In the mid-16th century it was one of Europe’s most important cities and home to baroque superstar painter Pieter Paul Rubens, as you’ll be regularly reminded – there are numerous places to admire his works across the city.
 Despite many historical travails thereafter and severe WWII bombing, Antwerp retains an intriguing medieval heart with plenty of café-filled cobbled lanes, a riverside fortress and a truly impressive cathedral.
 Today Antwerp’s top drawcards are its truly vibrant fashion and entertainment scene, along with its startling architectural and cultural contrasts.